 Yorkshire at Denby Dale where the first record of the place name was in the Domesday Book where it was listed as Denebi.
 CITATION[CLOSE]

 Alternatively the name could have been derived from Danby, a parish, in the union of Guisborough, E. division of the liberty of Langbaurgh, in the North Riding of Yorkshire.
 "This place, which was formerly of considerable importance, was granted by the Conqueror to Robert de Brus, who held of the king in capite, and who built a castle here; which, with the estate, remained with the family till the time of Henry III. " CITATION[CLOSE]

-Another branch of the family was found in the the parish of Shilton in Warwickshire.
+Another branch of the family was found in the parish of Shilton in Warwickshire.
 "It was formerly the residence of a branch of the Denbigh family, whose ancient mansion is still remaining."
 CITATION[CLOSE]

 hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Dansby include Danby, Danbie, Danbey and others.

-This web page shows only a small excerpt of our Dansby research.
-Another 143 words (10 lines of text) covering the years 1189, 1212, 1300, 1474, 1503, 1571, 1554, 1530, 1590, 1575, 1576, 1610, 1660, 1631, 1667, 1655 and 1727 are included under the topic Early Dansby History in all our PDF Extended History products and printed products wherever possible.
+Another 63 words (4 lines of text) are included under the topic Early Dansby Notables in all our PDF Extended History products and printed products wherever possible.

-Another 45 words (3 lines of text) are included under the topic Early Dansby Notables in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.